mholt/archiver/README.md

 Package archiver makes it trivially easy to make and extract common archive formats such as .zip, and .tar.gz.
 Simply name the input and output file(s).

-Files are put into the root of the archive; directories are recursively added.
+Files are put into the root of the archive; directories are recursively added, preserving structure.

-The `archiver` command runs the same cross-platform and has no external dependencies (not even libc); powered by the Go standard library, [dsnet/compress](https://github.com/dsnet/compress), and [nwaples/rardecode](https://github.com/nwaples/rardecode).
+The `archiver` command runs the same cross-platform and has no external dependencies (not even libc); powered by the Go standard library, [dsnet/compress](https://github.com/dsnet/compress), [nwaples/rardecode](https://github.com/nwaples/rardecode), and [ulikunitz/xz](https://github.com/ulikunitz/xz).
 Enjoy!

 Supported formats/extensions:

 - .zip
 - .tar
-- .tar.gz
+- .tar.gz & .tgz
-- .tgz
+- .tar.bz2 & .tbz2
-- .tar.bz2
+- .tar.xz & .txz
-- .rar (open)
+- .rar (open only)

 ## Install